 In Eureka, Henry's cosmically retconned wife thinks his lack of intimacy is because he is seeing another woman.
 When she asks Jack about it, he says, "Oh, no, no, that's the least of your problems!"
 The real reason is because he's from a timeline where they were never married.

+In the Warehouse13 episode "Where and When", it turns out the guy they think has this week's Artifact is meeting his secretary to plan a takeover of the magazine they work for.
+Too bad he neverlet his wife in on the plan.
 Part of it has to do with how the guy treats women.
 Everybody assumes him to be a mysogynistic Jerk Ass.
 It turns out that's just a cover he's putting on for the magazine big shots.
 He actually thinks very highly of capable women and has no problem with them holding his positions in the company.
 His attitude is actually pretty ahead of its time (the episode's set in the 1960s.)

 In UFO, a flashback to the founding of SHADO has Straker in secret meetings with his new staff.
 His wife grows suspicious about his late night meetings and discovers him meeting with a female crewmember and makes makes the wrong assumption.
 Because of the secret nature of SHADO, he can't tell his wife what's going on so she leaves him.